codex-storage/codex-research/incentives-rationale.md

 Enabling persistence opens up many common use cases such as data backups, becoming a storage provider for traditional web and web3 applications, and many others.
 In short, it replaces centralized cloud storage providers.
 Due to the wide range of use cases the issue of specialization also goes away.

-It's worth noting that we make no claims that the network is not going to being used to store and distribute "pirated" content, we merely claim that by realigning incentives we'll enable other more common use cases.
+It's worth noting that we make no claims that the network is not going to be used to store and distribute "pirated" content, we merely claim that by realigning incentives we'll enable other more common use cases.

 Together, these incentives lead to a sustainable and censorship resistant p2p network.
 You negotiate a price for certain content to be stored long-term.
 Should the content become unavailable (due to censorship or a generic failure) after the contract is negotiated then the peer that stores the content is punished.
 When content is popular, then it will spread because more peers want to earn bandwidth fees, which allows the network to scale to high demand, acting as a censorship resistant CDN.